amreshsharma/Python-for-beginners/OOPS/Objects Class.md

+# Objects and Class

-## Objects are an encapsulation of variables and functions into a single entity.
-Objects get their variables and functions from classes.
+### Objects are an encapsulation of variables and functions into a single entity.
+Objects get their variables and functions from
+### classes.
-## Classes are essentially a template to create your objects.
+### Classes are essentially a template to create your objects.

-## Class variable: A variable that is shared by all instances of a class.
+### Class variable: A variable that is shared by all instances of a class.
 Class variables are defined within a class but outside any of the class's methods.
-## Class variables are not used as frequently as instance variables are.
+### Class variables are not used as frequently as instance variables are.

-## Data member: A class variable or instance variable that holds data associated with a class and its objects.
+### Data member: A class variable or instance variable that holds data associated with a class and its objects.

 ### Function overloading: The assignment of more than one behavior to a particular function.
 The operation performed varies by the types of
 ### objects or arguments involved.